A Broad and Balanced Curriculum

 We believe strongly in the importance of providing our students with choice whilst also ensuring that they are guided to make informed decisions that will enable them to achieve their goals and aspirations in the future.

 In 2010, the government introduced the EBacc, a combination of subjects that the government thinks is important for young people to study at GCSE including English Language and Literature, Maths, the Sciences, History or Geography and a language.

 By 2025, the government wants to see 90% of students studying the EBacc subjects and therefore, this ambition is reflected in our KS4 curriculum offer.

 However, we also recognise that many of our students are passionate about studying more creative and practical-based subjects and therefore, all students still have the option to select to study at least one of these subjects as part of their bespoke curriculum.

 Years 10 and 11

-We are proud of the fact that as well as the more traditional EBacc subjects, open to all students regardless of their pathway, we also offer our KS4 students a wide range of options such as NCFE PE, BTEC Music, GCSE Drama, Film Studies, Technology and Art.
+Our Key Stage 4 students study three option subjects and we are proud of the fact that as well as the more traditional EBacc subjects, open to all students, we also offer our KS4 students a wide range of options such as: NCFE PE, BTEC Music, GCSE Drama, Film Studies, Technology and Art.

 The current Year 10 study five lessons of English, four lessons of Maths and five lessons of Science; RS is also delivered across the year to all students.